smcclab/smc-course/_assessments/03-solo-performance.md

 You should **not**:

 - Use music software / programming systems that are not used in the course.
+- Use external hardware controllers/sequencers/sound sources (apart from your computer keyboard and mouse) to control your piece.
 - Mix multiple recordings or create layers in video editing software.
 - Upload a 10 minute recording; you only get 3.5 minutes maximum.